TheMarlboroMan/recomposed-platformer/README.md

 A reconstruction of some files laying around named just "plataformer".
 I found those in my website when doing cleaning up chores and just had to get them running.

+##Controls

+As far as I know, arrows move and space jumps.
+You can do strange things, like down+jump, double tap forward or double tap forward+jump to activate some abilities.
+Seems you can jump on some walls too.

 ##Building this stuff

 The "tools" project has been hacked into the project to simulate its state whitin the original period when this was written.